10gen/docs-shared/drivers/acid-transactions.rst

 By default, operations on single documents conform to ACID standards.
-For operations on multiple documents or collections, MongoDB supports multi-document ACID transactions using sessions.
-These transactions use the snapshot isolation level so applications see a consistent set of data while the transaction is running and write concerns to ensure changes are safely saved.
-With these features, MongoDB provides ACID guarantees that are comparable to those found in traditional relational databases.
+For operations on multiple documents or collections, MongoDB supports multi-document ACID transactions by using sessions.
+Sessions operate on data from a single point-in-time snapshot, so applications see a consistent set of data while the transaction is running.
+Sessions rely on write concerns to ensure changes to data are submitted safely.